The National Sports Collectors Convention Survival Guide

 Miscellaneous: pen, paper, camera.

 Sack Lunch: Convention center food is expensive and bland.
-Would you rather spend $12-$15 a day on cards or a mediocre sandwich and bag of chips?
+Would you rather spend and extra $12-$15 a day on cards or on a mediocre sandwich and bag of chips?

 What Not to Bring?